Wednesday, November 1, from 6 to 8 PM

 Thank you for helping make McLuhan House an inclusive environment for all!

-Seminars work the best when everyone is able to:
+Seminars work the best if everyone is free to:

 Play, Doodle, Draw, Have Fun!